TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 - TCU has two wins against the spread in 10 games this season.

-- TCU's games this year have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).
+- TCU's games this year have hit the over on six of nine set point totals (66.7%).

-- TCU is 1-0 against the spread and 2-0 overall in games when it puts up more than 44.1 points.
+- TCU is 1-0 against the spread and 2-0 overall this season when the team records more than 44.1 points.

-- In games that TCU churns out more than 491.4 yards, the team is 2-2 against the spread and 3-1 overall.
+- When TCU piles up more than 491.4 yards, the team is 2-2 against the spread and 3-1 overall.

 - The Horned Frogs have turned the ball over one more time (13 total) than the Jayhawks have forced a turnover (12) this season.